 Hyper-casual games are not only special in terms of their mechanics, but also in the way they monetize.

-These games monetize mainly with in-app ads.
+Most of them earn money from ads.
 More precisely, through a mix of rewarded video, playable and interstitial ads.
-This won’t generate a huge income per user, but the overall game will make up for it in scale.
+This won’t generate a huge income per user, but will make up for it in scale.

 It usually works like this.

 Hyper-casual developers want to reach as many users as possible, entertain them for a while, and show them a bunch of ads.

 This is all great, but you have to be very, very careful about the number of ads you display.
 According to CleverTap, over one-third of gamers churned from a game because they saw too many ads.

 You can prevent this from happening by relying on best practices for the genre.

 One of them is to implement longer, not too frequent ad breaks instead of shorter and more common ones.
 Also, always keep interstitial ads for natural gameplay pauses (e.g., between levels or stages).

 Now, when it comes to the optimal number of ads, this will depend on your game.
 According to Unity, the optimal number of ads in hyper-casual games is 2-3 per minute.
 This is a good starting point to try out for your game.

 While ads traditionally work for hyper-casual games, more and more of them are expanding their monetization strategies to in-app purchases and even subscription-based models.